 Verso, 2018 set out a route map for educational change, and was described by Long Reads.Education columnist Fiona Millar as ‘an eloquent and much needed blueprint for reform when radical ideas are in short supply.’
 The published a chapter of the book as one of its

-A political campaigner all her adult life, Melissa was a founder member of the Local Schools Network and was chair of Comprehensive Future, an all-party group committed to the phasing out of the 11 plus and fair school admissions, from 2014-2018.
+Melissa was a founder member of the Local Schools Network and chair of Comprehensive Future, an all-party group committed to the phasing out of the 11 plus and fair school admissions, from 2014-2018.
 In 2012, she won the Fred and Anne Jarvis award for her exemplary advocacy of high-quality comprehensive education.

-She is a member of the board of the academic journal promoting 3-19 comprehensive education.
+She sits on the board of the academic journal promoting 3-19 comprehensive education.
 In 2019 she was appointed to the Centenary Commission on Adult Education, which published its report in 2020.
-She is a founder member of Private School Policy Reform.
+She is a founder member of Private Education Policy Forum.

 Melissa has appeared at the Hay, Edinburgh, Bath and Cheltenham literary festivals, among many others.
 In 2015 she was a judge for the David Cohen prize, a biennial prize, awarded in recognition of an individual’s lifetime achievement in literature.
 As a long standing patron of the Cambridge Literary Festival, Melissa has interviewed, and taken part in conversations with, a host of contemporary authors and high profile political figures including Ed Miliband, Professor Alison Wolf, ex Speaker of the House of Commons John Bercow, the biographer Rachel Holmes and the spectacularly creative anti-Brexit lobby group

-Melissa lives in London, and is currently working on a number of personal essays and a study (forof the ways in which key political moments, and movements, have been represented in English language fiction, and the interplay between political ideas and cultural forms.
+Melissa lives in London, and is currently working on a study (forof the ways in which key political moments, and movements, have been represented in English language fiction, and the interplay between political ideas and cultural forms.